How Bexley decide primary school places

 If your child doesn’t get an offer from any of your preferred schools, we’ll offer you a place at the nearest school to you that has one.

-All other kinds of schools decide their own, and you can find them by contacting that school or reading our Admission to Primary Schools 2024 to 2025 pages.
+All other kinds of schools decide their own, and you can find them by contacting that school or reading our Admission to Primary Schools 2026 to 2027.

 If your child has a statement of educational needs or an Education, Health and Care Plan naming a specific school, they’ll be given priority for a place.